informalsystems/interchain/security/rate-limiter.md

 3) Send a non-native token: the sending chain is not the denom source.
 4) Receive a non-native token: the receiving chain is not the denom source.

+##### Proposal

 This specification proposes the following:

 - For (1), channel value = the available supply of denom in the sender chain.
-This may be a bit risky, as the total supply may be very large.
+This may be risky, as the total supply may be very large.
 - For (2), channel value = escrow value (per channel and denom) in the receiver chain.
 One cannot receive more than what is in the escrow anyway, and this way we prevent attackers from emptying the escrow accounts completely.
 - For (3), channel value = the available supply (minted) of denom in the sender chain.
 Not risky, as this means only the tokens received through THIS channel due to prefixing of channel ids to denoms.
 - For (4), channel value = the available supply of denom in the sender chain.